A Cycle-Based Solvability Condition for Real Power Flow Equations: Background and Preliminaries

 \subsection{Power System Model}

 A power network is represented by a connected, undirected, weighted graph $G (\N, \E)$ where $\N$ is the set of nodes (buses) and $\E \subseteq \N\times\N$ is the set of edges (lines).
 An arbitrary orientation is assigned to each edge so that the edge is oriented from its source node to the sink node.
 We denote the number of buses and the number of lines by $n$ and $m$, respectively.
 For each line $\{i,j\}\in \E$, let $g_{ij}$ and $b_{ij}$ denote the series conductance and susceptance, respectively, so that the line admittance is given by $y_{ij}=g_{ij}+jb_{ij}$.
 In this work, we consider a lossless power system without shunt elements; therefore, $g_{ij}=0$ for all $(i,j)\in \E$, and each line admittance is purely imaginary, i.e., $y_{ij}=jb_{ij}$.
 The bus admittance matrix $Y \in \mathbb{C}^{n\times n}$ captures both the network's topology and its weights.
 The diagonal element $Y_{ii}$ is equal to $ jB_{ii}$, where $B_{ii}$ is the sum of the susceptances $b_{ij}$ of all lines incident to bus $i$.
 The off-diagonal element $Y_{ij}$ is $ jB_{ij}$, where $B_{ij}$ equals the negative of the susceptance of the line connecting buses $i$ and $j$.
 For all $i \in N$, $V_i$ is the voltage magnitude and $\theta_i$ is the phase angle.
-In this work, we study the lossless real power flow equations, so all the voltage magnitudes are fixed and assumed known.
+The full AC power flow model consists of both active and reactive power equations.
+In this work, we study only the lossless real power flow equations

+where the unknown variables are the phase angles $\theta$, while the voltage magnitudes $V$ are fixed and known, corresponding to the base case operating point of the system.